JakubNei/SimulationEngine/README.md

   - For N x N body simulation
       - Limitng max interaction radius, which allows us to sort particle by cell hashcode, where cell size is max interaction radius, then we can check interactions only with neighbouring 27 cells [NVIDIA Particle Simulation using CUDA, 2010]
       - Increasing max hashcode, which decreased hashcode collisions
-      - Distribute neighbouring 27 cells calculations into individual compute shader threads, 36-39ms vs 27ms, higher number of simpler kernels seems better
+      - Distributing neighbouring 27 cells calculations into individual compute shader threads, 36-39ms vs 27ms, higher number of simpler kernels seems better
+      - Decreasing hashcode collisions by increasing possible hashcode space
   - Switching to Vulkan from OpenGLCore on Linux increased Compute Shader performance
 - Noticable
-    - In Bitonic Sort Using additional kernel that uses shared memory when we compare keys with small offset [Bitonic sort example Unity compute shader]
+    - In Bitonic Sort using additional kernel that uses shared memory when we compare keys with small offset [Bitonic sort example Unity compute shader]

 ## What didnt help
 - Ordering actual data (not just indexes) according to hashcode didn't help.
-There was no performance improvemenet in interaction forces evaluation kernel.
+There was no performance improvemenet in interaction forces evaluation kernel, even thought in theory it should improve coherence of memory.
 Only additional cost of the reordering kernel.
+[NVIDIA Particle Simulation using CUDA, 2010] Maybe poorly implemented ?
+There seems to be some issue with it.
+- Hashing with Z Curve did not help maybe poorly implemented ?
 ## To try
+- Use Z Order curve for hashcode
 - Use sorting algorithm that improves preformance with almost sorted array.
 Atoms are likely to stay in same cell over time.
 - Auto tuning
   - Find best block size